 Being called a ‘coffee shop’ can be somewhat deceiving.
-Many coffee shops, including Esquires Coffee, offer a whole range of caffeine-free drinks for those who fancy something a little different.
+Many coffee chains in the UK, including Esquires Coffee, offer a whole range of caffeine-free drinks for those who fancy something a little different.
 So, if you’re trying to avoid caffeine, why not try one of these alternatives?

 What is Caffeine?